sdanzan/feedistiller/README.md

           [{:feedistiller, "~> 0.1.0"}]
         end

-  2. Ensure alambic is started before your application:
+  2. Ensure feedistiller is started before your application:

         def application do
           [applications: [:feedistiller]]